0qln/Zettelkasten.obsidian/README.md

 ## Components

-You can use the components in other vaults as well. e.g. the [appearance](https://github.com/0qln/appearance.obsidian) component, has nothing to do with the Zettelkasten mythology in itself.

 Different components are seperated into their own repositories:
 - [git](https://github.com/0qln/git.obsidian): Backups and version control
 - [keys](https://github.com/0qln/keys.obsidian): Key bindings and Vim configuration